Provided by Bandit’s Mom, Robin

 The products can be purchased from this website.
 Use the links shown for each product you are ordering.

 COQ10-100mg (60 gel caps)

 HS II (460mg/capsule) (100 capsules)

-Yucca Capsules (450mg/capsule) (100 capsules) Optional: used for the coughing - it's a natural steroid.
+Mullein Capsules (290mg/capsule) (100 capsules) Optional: used for the coughing – it coats and soothes the respiratory tract.

 How much of the herbs in Bandit’s Program do I give to my dog who has tested positive with heartworms?